scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/intune-validation.md

 For _AADAndIntune_, both directories are queried in parallel.
 In this case, it is sufficient that the device exists in one of the two directories.
 This setting enables migrating from one setting to the other when there are still valid certificates for both types of directories.
 It also supports cases where you configure platforms differently.
 It can also be used as a workaround for iOS or Android devices that receive an Intune ID instead of an AAD ID, because they are not fully AAD-joined at the time of certificate enrollment.

 If you have upgraded from SCEPman 1.x to SCEPman 2.x and you are still using [an App Registration for SCEPman permissions](../../azure-app-registration.md), SCEPman lacks the permissions to query Intune for devices.
 Thus, you are limited to the _AAD_ option.
 The option _ADDAndIntuneOpportunistic_ checks whether the permissions to query Intune have been granted to SCEPman.
 If they are there, this works like _AADAndIntune_.
 If they are not there, this behaves like _AAD_.

+The value _AADAndIntuneAndEndpointlist_ works just like _AADAndIntune_, but additionally queries [Intune's list of issued certificates](https://endpoint.microsoft.com/#view/Microsoft_Intune_DeviceSettings/DevicesMonitorMenu/~/certificateReport).
+If Intune [triggered the revocation of a certificate](https://learn.microsoft.com/en-us/mem/intune/protect/remove-certificates#scep-certificates), this will make the certificate revoked in SCEPman.

 {% embed url="https://www.youtube.com/watch?v=K0SK0BtoBUQ" %}
 SCEPman 2.0: Certificate Validation